 - Percentage of the world's electronic gaming machines that are in Australia .

-Most people in Australia love to gamble, playing lotto, scratchies, in casinos, on sporting events or betting on horse or dog races.
+Most people in Australia love to gamble, playing lotto, scratchies, in casinos or RSLs, at sporting events, or betting at horse or dog races.

 The Melbourne Cup is by far the most known and popular betting event with many Australian employers interrupting work to watch the race.